 In 1814 the Château de la Bussière was acquired by a one-time musketeer, Gabriel de Chasseval, who transformed it into a residence amenable to the activities of daily life.
 Having remained the property of the same family, today’s château is uninhabited but furnished; as a visitor you will discover the atmosphere of a family home, with fifteen rooms open for visitors.

-The exterior of the castle is conducive to pleasurable strolls; beneath the Château de la Bussière, you can visit the 18th-century vegetable garden.
-Exiting from the garden, you can follow the pathway that will lead you under century-old box trees to search for the nearby cabins and their riddle: Mystery in La Bussière, who has stolen the keys to the castle?
+The exterior of the castle is conducive to pleasurable strolls; beneath the Château de la Bussière, you can visit the 18th-century planted with old vegetables, roses, perennials, trees espalier fruit trees, aromatic plants, etc. Exiting from the garden, you can follow the pathway that will lead you under century-old box trees to search for the nearby cabins and their riddle: Mystery in La Bussière, who has stolen the keys to the castle?
 Your exploration will finally lead you to the park designed by Le Nôtre and more recently redesigned, in the early 20th century, by Edouard André.
+You can also take a boat trip on the pond or test your team spirit in the escape game!

 - Group educational visits

-- Average duration of the group visit : 01h00
+- Average duration of the group visit : 02h00

 - Pets are accepted